apache/mxnet/docs/python_docs/python/tutorials/deploy/export/onnx.md

         If True will run shape inference on the model input_type : data type or list of data types
         This is the old name of in_types.
-We keep this parameter name for backward compatibility in_shapes : List of tuple
+We keep this parameter name for backward compatibility input_shape : List of tuple
         This is the old name of in_shapes.
 We keep this parameter name for backward compatibility

     Returns